 - There are better and fairer ways to protect the public.
 See, for example, the five-point program advanced by Animal Farm Foundation.

-One of the best survey-type articles about breed bans demonstrates the illogic of such a tactic.
+One of the best survey-type articles about breed bans argues that it is illogical.
 (See, Malcolm Gladwell, "Troublemakers - What pit bulls can teach us about profiling," The New Yorker, Feb.
 6, 2006.)
 Mr. Gladwell states:

 "The strongest connection [i.e., "characteristic" or "sign"] of all, though, is between the trait of dog viciousness and certain kinds of dog owners.
 In about a quarter of fatal dog-bite cases, the dog owners were previously involved in illegal fighting.
 The dogs that bite people are, in many cases, socially isolated because their owners are socially isolated, and they are vicious because they have owners who want a vicious dog.
 The junk-yard German shepherd -- which looks as if it would rip your throat out -- and the German shepherd guide dog are the same breed.
 But they are not the same dog, because they have owners with different intentions."